WHEN THE MESS MET THE PRESS

 Shopper" typically understates the intrusion) The metaphysical upper class ruling MACUSA

-related to the very real Professor Herbert Macuse of the "Hail Cesar" "future")
+being an acronym it's a play on the very real Professor Herbert Macuse of the "Hail Cesar" "future")

 Here is a video of silent era star, Buster Keaton.
 Ezra Miller's resemblance to Keaton was

-screenwriter, AJ Rowling.
+AJ Rowling.
 His was not the only deliberate historical resemblance.